 If dot11OperatingClassesRequired is true, then the Triplet field is composed of zero or more Subband Triplet fields followed by one or more Operating/Subband Sequences, as shown in Figure 9-165 (Triplet field format if dot11OperatingClassRequired is true).
+When the Country element is included in a frame transmitted in the 6 GHz band, the Triplet field is composed of zero subband Triplet fields, and only has one or more Operating/subband Sequences.
 Each Operating/Subband Sequence is composed of one Operating Triplet field followed by one Subband Triplet Sequence field, as shown in Figure 9-166 (Format of m-th Operating/Subband Sequence field).
 Each Subband Triplet Sequence field is composed of zero or more Subband Triplet fields.
 If dot11OperatingClassesRequired is true, the number of triplets in the Triplet field is , where N is the total number of Subband Triplet fields and M is the total number of Operating/Subband Sequences contained in Country element and P(m) is the number of Subband Triplet fields making up Operating/Subband Sequence field m.